-1. Initiator: the child in nursery school
+- Initiator: the child in nursery school 1.

-2. Influencer: a fellow classmate
+- Influencer: a fellow classmate to guille and the second state of t 2.

-3. Decider: the father or the mother
+- Decider: the father or the mother many and many alternative method 3.

-4. Buyer: the father or the mother
+- Buyer: the father or the mother 4.

-5. User: the child
+- User: the child 5.

-Application of Consumer Behaviour:
+Application / Role of Consumer Behaviour:

 An understanding of consumer behaviour is necessary for long term success and survival of a firm.
 It is viewed as the edifice of the marketing concept, an important orientation in marketing management.
 According to the marketing concept, the marketer should be able to determine needs and wants of the target segment and provide product and service offerings more effectively and efficiently than competitors.
-It is essentially a customer-centred philosophy, which aims at understanding customer needs and wants, providing the right product and service, and deriving customer satisfaction; "make what you can sell" rather than "sell what you make."
+It is essentially a customer-centered philosophy, which aims at understanding customer needs and wants, providing the right product and service, and deriving customer satisfaction; "make what you can sell" rather than "sell what you make."

 An understanding of the study of consumer behaviour helps formulate appropriate marketing strategies for a firm keeping in view the consumer and his environment.
-It has a number of applications; the main application bases are as follows:

-1. Analyze the environment:
+It has a number of applications; the main application bases are as follows: 1.
+Analyze the environment: